Stormwrecker/shugrpi_os_master/README.md

 except Exception as e:
     sound_working = False
 ```
-* Create a `game_config.json` file if you want to change how your game is run.
 * Limit your player/user controls to what's actually available.
 I plan on having one thumbstick, one d-pad, two start/select buttons, one home button, and four action buttons.
 * Scale your display to 800x450 if you want to preserve a 16:9 ratio.
 Otherwise, using 800x480 for fullscreen works too.
 * Call `pygame.quit()` after your main loop.
 This is a no-brainer, but things will probably break without calling it.
+* * Create a `game_config.json` file if you want to change how your game is run.
+Otherwise, the OS will auto-create one with default values.

-Here is a template:
+Here is a template `game_config.json`:
 `{"name": Display Name", "thumbnail": "path/to/thumbnail.png", "run_type": ".py", "use_venv": 0, "python_version":"3.13"}`

 `name` is what the SHUGRPi calls your game. `thumbnail` is the path to the image you want to have displayed in the UI. `run_type` is the extension of the main app (currently detects `.py` and `.bin`). `use_venv` should be set to `1` if your game has multiple dependencies other than pygame, but keep in mind that if you do, you will need to create a proper `requirements.txt` file for it to work. `python_version` is what version of Python you would like to have your game run in.
 If set to a version other than `3.13`, it will be installed automatically via `pyenv`.
 More flags may be added in the future.